Having been offered a status challenge, one member wonders if the benefits of Qantas Gold status are really worth chasing.

 I’ve been offered a status challenge (200SC/90Day).
 Curious, my major flying days are over and I probably wouldn’t fly enough QF/One World metal to get another 600SC for next year; is it worth giving QF SG a go?
 For any QF SG flyers out there – What do you see as it’s major benefits?
 Lounge?

 If you fly with Qantas often, Gold status (or above) is a bit of a “no-brainer”.
 Members receive lounge access when flying Qantas, Emirates, Jetstar or any oneworld airline.
 Other benefits across the entire oneworld network include extra luggage allowance, priority-check-in and priority baggage.
-With Qantas, Gold members also receive better access to upgrades and award availability, better seats on the plane and more.
+With Qantas, Gold members also receive better access to flight upgrades, priority Qantas reward seats, better seats on the plane and more.